tuttleeeee/google-signin-hack/README.md

-# google-signin-hack
+# warning-this-is-a-key-logger
-click the code dropdown download the zip file and run html
+just fyi this is an example keylogger in html do not download this unless you are a pro and know what your doing